 Farming Operations.
 Jatropha is a novel crop, and because many of the trees are still very young, we consider our Jatropha operations to be in the development stage, despite having planted significant amounts of land over the past 7 years.
 For several years we have been working diligently on selecting and breeding improved varieties (accessions) which have a natural architecture that does not require early pruning (which helps to protect the trees from disease infiltrations), have improved early yields and possesses a natural resistance to diseases known to attack Jatropha.
 This has produced a number of varieties (accessions) that are meeting and/or exceeding our multi-year yield projections.
 Utilizing clonal materials from our highest performing, regionally adapted "mother" trees we have developed a Certified Seed Nursery (CGN) to clonally propagate these new varieties.
-The seeds from the nursery will be the genetic basis for future planting on this and any other farms.
-We continue to update our Indegrated Pest and Disease Management.
-Ongoing testing has produced proven application protocols that can be consistently applied and closely monitored to protect the trees from pests and diseases.
+The seeds from the nursery will be the genetic basis for future planting and any other farms.
+However, we are currently holding discussions with a potential buyer of our GCE Mexico farms.
+If the currently contemplated sale is consummated, these operations will terminate, and the operating losses resulting from these operations will end.
+Our goal is to use the knowledge and intellectual properties derived from developing and operating these farms in other Jatropha farms.